 We think it is important for our customers to know that we are offering clean, fresh and crisp tasting drinking water to our campers, even at their site.
 And for your health and safety our drinking water is tested every 3 months by certified laboratories.

 Ask the campground about the water quality before you make your reservations.
 It is important to you and your RV!
 And since we and the whole area around us are connected to the Granger City Sewer System, our drinking water quality will improve even more.

 Your visitors are more than welcome in our park and can enjoy all our amenities we offer to our campers from pool to free coffee.
 When entering the park they are asked to register in the camp store.
-There is a small fee of $5/adult/day and $3/child/day payable at check in.
-During the off season the fees are $4/adult/day and $2/child/day payable at check in.
-If a visitor brings a pet, the cost is $2/day.
+There is a small fee of $6/adult/day and $4/child/day payable at check in.
+During the off season the fees are $4/adult/day and $3/child/day payable at check in.
 Visitor cars have to be parked in our visitor parking at the entrance area.
 You can welcome up to 4 visitors at the same time at your site.
 Please be aware of that your visitors have to leave the park by 10pm.
 Visitors are asked to obey the same guide lines like all other campers in our park.

 DEPOSIT POLICY FOR DELUXE CABINS AND RUSTIC CABINS

 We are requiring a refundable deposit of $100 if you rent one of our deluxe cabins/lodges.
 But therefore there is no more pet deposit required for the deluxe cabins/lodges.